-Welcome to Mometrix Academy’s ACT review page.
+Welcome to Mometrix Academy’s ACT test review page.
 We’ve created this resource so that you’ll be able to find all the information you need about the exam in one place, without having to skip from one website to another.
 We’ve also provided links to our extensive library of free ACT review videos to help you prepare for this crucial test.
 We think you’ll find that utilizing these videos as a key part of your test prep for the ACT will enable you to get the very best score you’re capable of.
 If you already have most of the information you need about the ACT, and want to start watching the videos right away, you can find the links to them directly below.
 If you need more information about the exam, just keep reading, and you should find everything you need to know right in this article.
-After you’ve finished reading, don’t forget to come back and check out the ACT prep videos.
+After you’ve finished reading, don’t forget to come back and check out the ACT test prep videos.

 ACT Video Review

 What Is the ACT?The ACT is one of the two major college admissions test used by colleges and universities in the US.
 (The other big one is the SAT.)
 The name used to be an abbreviation for American College Testing, but now ACT is the official name.
 It’s not usually pronounced as the word “act”, but as the letters A-C-T. It was first used in 1959, and since that time its use by colleges has grown tremendously.
 In fact, in 2011, for the first time, more people took the ACT than took the SAT, which used to be the favorite among colleges.
 The ACT exam does two things: it measures how much knowledge a person has in English, math, reading, and science, and it also measures how likely the test taker is to be successful in studying these four areas at the college level.

 ACT Practice Questions

 - ACT Math Practice Test